rasamadeu/abelian-vlq/README.md

 ## Introduction

-This project was developed during my master's thesis, where I address a recent result in the first row of the Cabibbo-Kobayashi-Maskawa (CKM) matrix.
+This project was developed during my master's thesis, where I address a recent development in the measurement of the first row of the Cabibbo-Kobayashi-Maskawa (CKM) matrix.
 This result, known as the Cabibbo angle anomaly (CAA), presents a deviation from the SM prediction of a unitary CKM.

 The CAA is analysed in the context of a SM extension with a single up isosinglet VLQ.
 To reduce the number of parameters in the